BentoSkywalker/movie_recommendation_app/README.md

 A content-based movie recommender system base according to movie features in discover a similar attribute and recommends it to the user.

-link to web application : https://movierecommendation-app39.herokuapp.com/
+:rocket::rocket: Link web application : https://movierecommendation-app39.herokuapp.com/